illyanyc/cu_fintech_assignments/10_time_series/README.md

 ### ARIMA Model Settle Price Forecasting
 #### Overview
 [Autoregressive integrated moving average](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) (ARIMA) is a natural extension to the class of ARMA models — it combines the *AR* and *MA* models, using past values and errors to predict future values.
-ARIMA model returns differences (*Δy*) of the data. [[Time Series Analysis for Financial Data V — ARIMA Models - Medium](https://medium.com/auquan/time-series-analysis-for-finance-arima-models-acb5e39999df)] ARIMA model includes [Akaika Information Criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) (AIC) and [Baysian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion) (BIC), which assess how well the model fits and the model's complexity.
+ARIMA model returns differences (*Δy*) of the data [[Time Series Analysis for Financial Data V — ARIMA Models - Medium](https://medium.com/auquan/time-series-analysis-for-finance-arima-models-acb5e39999df)].
+ARIMA model includes [Akaika Information Criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) (AIC) and [Baysian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion) (BIC), which assess how well the model fits and the model's complexity.
 In general higher-order models are penalized for complexity, and lower scores within these indicators are better.

 #### Method
 ARIMA module is imported from <code>statsmodel</code>: